earthlab/abc-classroom/abcclassroom/example-data/readme.md

 ## classroom_roster.csv

 A sample course roster (matching the format downloaded from [GitHub classroom](https://classroom.github.com/)).
-This file is copied by not used by `abc-quickstart` into the course materials directory as a sample of the roster format.
+This file is copied by
+`abc-quickstart` into the course materials directory as a sample of the roster format.

 ## extra_files